graphcore/examples/code_examples/tensorflow/mcmc/README.md

 **1) Install the Poplar SDK**

 Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to source the `enable.sh` script for Poplar and activate a Python virtualenv with gc_tensorflow installed.
+Make sure to source the `enable.sh` script for Poplar and activate a Python virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.

 **2) Install required modules**